ninjarob/Apocalypse-VI-Web-and-Crawler/DEVELOPMENT_STATUS.md

 - ✅ Zone name parsing with colons
 - ✅ Room description truncation
 - ✅ Exit destination saving
+- ✅ **Spurious Exit Creation** - Fixed by restricting exit creation to new rooms only

 ## Development Commands